Alex Rodriguez biography

 Born in New York City in 1975, Alex Rodriguez made his major league debut with the Seattle Mariners at age 18, playing shortstop.
 He later played for the Texas Rangers and New York Yankees, and in 2007 became the youngest player to hit 500 career home runs.
 His career faltered after his 2009 admission that he had used performance-enhancing drugs from 2001 to 2003, but he went on to help the Yankees win the 2009 World Series.

-Born Alexander Emmanuel Rodriguez on July 27, 1975, in New York City, Alex Rodriguez was the youngest of Victor Rodriguez and Lourdes Navarro's three children.
+Professional athlete Alexander Emmanuel Rodriguez was born on July 27, 1975, in New York City, Alex Rodriguez was the youngest of Victor Rodriguez and Lourdes Navarro's three children.
 At an early age, baseball was a central part of Rodriguez's life.
 His father was a former pro catcher in his native Dominican Republic and a passionate New York Mets fan.

 "I saw how passionate he was about the game," Rodriguez once recalled.
 "How closely he paid attention to it.
 That rubbed off on me."